Complete Guide to Childcare Subsidies in Singapore: CCS, AICS & KiFAS Explained

 How ChildFirst Supports Families Through Subsidies

-ChildFirst is a licensed preschool with SPARK-certified locations across Singapore, including King Albert Park, Mountbatten, and Tampines — all of which are eligible for CCS and AICS where applicable.
+ChildFirst is a licensed pre-school with SPARK-certified locations in Singapore, Hillview and Tampines.
+Both centres are eligible for CCS and AICS, where applicable.
 Beyond the practical support with subsidies, what truly sets ChildFirst apart is the quality of education your child receives.
 Our unique trilingual curriculum integrates Artificial Intelligence (AI), Human Intelligence (HI), and Multiple Intelligences (MI) to prepare children not just for primary school, but for a future shaped by technology and creativity.

 Curious About Fees, Subsidies, and What ChildFirst Has to Offer?